Matt and Mara: Plot

-Mara, a writing professor in Toronto, reconnects with Matt, her former best friend.
-Matt, living in New York City, has just published a successful book, and is in town to care for his sick dad.
-Mara, once a passionate writer, has spent her time after graduation teaching and has not written anything in years.
+Mara, a writing professor in Toronto, reconnects with her former best friend Matt, who is in town to care for his sick dad.
+He has been living in New York City after publishing a successful book, in contrast to Mara, once a passionate writer, who has spent her time after graduation teaching and has not written anything in years.
 Despite being married, Mara agrees to spend time with Matt: visiting cafes and going on walks through the city.
 As the two begin to reconnect, Mara finds herself challenged by Matt's artistic notions.

-Mara asks Matt to drive her to Niagara Falls for a conference where the tension culminates and the two share a kiss by the falls.
+Matt accompanies Mara on a trip to Ithaca for a conference where the tension culminates and the two share a kiss by Niagara Falls.
 Unable to allow herself to engage in an affair, but unable to communicate properly, Mara and Matt fight on the drive home.

 One night, Mara receives a phone call from Matt that his dad has passed.
 Mara helps him to figure out funeral arrangements.
 Matt returns home to New York.
 Mara listens to a song her husband, a musician, has been working on.
 Afterwards, Mara flips through her copy of Matt's book and reads over a note he has written for her on the first page.
-She puts it back on her shelf.
+She slips in a dry cleaning receipt addressed to "Matt and Mara," and puts it back on her shelf.